pierrelux/rlbook/_sources/adp.md

 But what if maintaining such a table is impossible?
 This challenge arises naturally when dealing with continuous state spaces, where we cannot feasibly store values for every possible state, let alone update them.
 This is where function approximation comes into play.

-## Fitting the Updates: Parametric Value Iteration
+## Partial Updates by Operator Fitting: Parametric Value Iteration

 In the parametric approach to dynamic programming, instead of maintaining an explicit table of values, we represent the value function using a parametric function approximator $v(s; \boldsymbol{\theta})$, where $\boldsymbol{\theta}$ are parameters that get adjusted across iterations rather than the entries of a tabular representation.
 This idea traces back to the inception of dynamic programming and was described as early as 1963 by Bellman himself, who considered polynomial approximations.
 For a value function $v(s)$, we can write its polynomial approximation as: